 paneer stuffing recipe:

-- also add green chilli, onions, red chili powder, coriander, amchur powder, cumin powder, garam masala powder, and salt.
+- also add green chili, onions, red chili powder, coriander, amchur powder, cumin powder, garam masala powder, and salt.

 - Stir in chopped cilantro leaves and mix until all the ingredients are well blended.